St. Louis Metropolitan Police Chief, Col. John W. Hayden Jr., discusses Missouri’s Good Samaritan law

 This limited immunity does not provide immunity from any other crimes, including distribution of a controlled substance, manufacturing of drugs, active warrants, or any other crime.

 This law also requires police officers who respond to a drug or alcohol overdose to provide appropriate treatment-related resources.
-Printable resource cards meeting these requirements can be obtained through the MO-HOPE project.
+MO-HOPE has created 2 versions of printable resource cards meeting these requirements:

 Statewide Naloxone Dispensing by Standing Order (RSMO 195.206, effective August 2017)